cns-iu/4025C_VR/README.md

 ## Save/Load

 Compressing an assembly into a form of code/data would make saving/loading trivial on a regular computer.
-Since no geometry (mesh) is included in the data, only info about which object was used from the library, the saved file would be fairly small.
+No geometry (mesh) is included in the data so the saved file would be fairly small.

 Research is needed on how to save individual files on a VR headset.
 Worst case scenario is to only be able to save one "game state".
 This game state then includes all assemblies/structures the user added during a session.
 This game state could be saved upon (proper) exit of the application and loaded when it is launched again.